microsoft/MLOpsPython/docs/getting_started.md

 ## Setting up Azure DevOps

-You'll use Azure DevOps for running the multi-stage pipeline with build (CI), model training, and scoring service release (CD) stages.
+You'll use Azure DevOps for running the multi-stage pipeline with build, model training, and scoring service release stages.
 If you don't already have an Azure DevOps organization, create one by following the instructions at [Quickstart: Create an organization or project collection](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/create-organization?view=azure-devops).

 If you already have an Azure DevOps organization, create a new project using the guide at [Create a project in Azure DevOps and TFS](https://docs.microsoft.com/en-us/azure/devops/organizations/projects/create-project?view=azure-devops).

 ## Get the code

-If you intend to contribute back to this repository, fork the project.
-Otherwise use the [code template](https://github.com/microsoft/MLOpsPython/generate), which copies the entire code base to your own GitHub location with the git commit history restarted.
+We recommend using the [repository template](https://github.com/microsoft/MLOpsPython/generate), which effectively forks the repository to your own GitHub location and squashes the history.
 You can use the resulting repository for this guide and for your own experimentation.

 ## Create a Variable Group for your Pipeline

+MLOpsPython requires some variables to be set before you can run any pipelines.
 You'll need to create a *variable group* in Azure DevOps to store values that are reused across multiple pipelines or pipeline stages.
 Either store the values directly in [Azure DevOps](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/variable-groups?view=azure-devops&tabs=designer#create-a-variable-group) or connect to an Azure Key Vault in your subscription.
 Check out the [Add & use variable groups](https://docs.microsoft.com/en-us/azure/devops/pipelines/library/variable-groups?view=azure-devops&tabs=yaml#use-a-variable-group) documentation to learn more about how to create a variable group and link it to your pipeline.

 Navigate to **Library** in the **Pipelines** section as indicated below: